Leaves and Paid Time Off

 How PTO is Determined

 Production Regular Staff have their full PTO balances available at the beginning of the year.
 If you are hired mid-year, your PTO balance will be pro-rated based on the number of remaining pay periods in the year.
 PTO hours are also pro-rated based on the number of hours scheduled.
 For example, part-time employees scheduled to work 20 hours per week receive 50% of the PTO hours a full-time employee receives.
-Details are outlined in the annual Benefits Handbook available on Backstage and Backstage Now.
+The annual frontloaded PTO amount remains fixed for the entire calendar year and will not be adjusted due to any changes in production schedules, including increased hours, or any scheduled or unscheduled overtime.
+PTO hours frontloaded in the same year the employee terminates are paid out (if applicable) on a pro-rated basis reflecting the termination date.

 Notifying Your Supervisor to Schedule PTO